Upcoming Events

 Kids’ Storytime

-Join the Chinese American Museum and Ms Rita from the Los Angeles Public Library’s Chinatown branch for this month’s Kids’ Storytime on Tuesday, October 14, at 4pm PDT.
-Ms Rita will be reading The Quest for A Tangram Dragon by Christine Liu-Perkins and illustrated by Lynn Scurfield.
+Join the Chinese American Museum and Ms. Rita from the Los Angeles Public Library’s Chinatown branch for this month’s Kids’ Storytime feature on Thursday, June 25, at 4pm PDT.
+Ms. Rita will be reading Action Jasmine by Kristen Mai Giang and illustrated by A.N.
+Kang.

-This book is suitable for ages 4-8, though we welcome children of all ages with parental supervision!
+These books are suitable for ages 3-9, though we welcome children of all ages with parental supervision!

 This program is hosted virtually on Zoom.
-Register today by following the link in bio.
+Register today at camla.org/storytime.

 “Kids’ Storytime featuring Asian American Authors” is hosted in partnership with the Chinatown Branch Library.